ordina-jworks/ordina-jworks.github.io/_posts/2016-05-01-Using-JWT-Tokens-for-State-Transfer.md

 The second alternative is to persist the state in a key value datastore on the server.
 We could asynchronously fetch products data and store it inside a datastore owned by the "orders microservice".
 This could get stale, but so could a cache on the "products microservice".
-This approach seems most common in the industry and could be well be the most preferrable.
+This approach seems most common in the industry and could be well be the most preferable.

 And when all else fails, we can still simply make a call from the "orders microservice" to the "products microservice" and count on caching.